Finland–Mexico relations: Tourism and Transportation

-In 2015, 14,000 Finnish citizens visited Mexico for touristic purposes.
-There are direct flights between Finland and Mexico with the following airlines: Finnair and TUI Airways.
+In 2018, 13,450 Finnish citizens visited Mexico for touristic purposes.
+There are direct flights between Finland and Mexico with TUI Airways.

 Trade

 In 1997, Mexico signed a Free Trade Agreement with the European Union (which includes Finland).
 Since the implementation of the free trade agreement in 2000, trade between the two nations has increased dramatically.
-In 2018, two-way trade between Mexico and Finland was US$715 million.
-Between 1999 and 2012, Finnish companies invested over US$676 million in Mexico.
-Finland is Mexico fifteenth most important trading partner within the EU.
+In 2023, two-way trade between Mexico and Finland was US$936 million.
 Finland's main exports to Mexico include: Machinery and transport equipment and manufactured products.
 Mexico's main exports to Finland include: Machinery and transport equipment; chemicals and related products; food and beverages.
-Mexican multinational companies Cemex and Mexichem operate in Finland.
+Finnish multinational companies such as Kone, Nokia and Vaisala (among others) operate in Mexico.
+Mexican multinational companies Cemex and Orbia operate in Finland.